ddev/ddev/docs/content/users/extend/customization-extendibility.md

 ## Custom nginx Configuration

-When you [`ddev start`](../basics/commands.md#start) using `nginx-fpm`, DDEV creates a configuration customized to your project type in `.ddev/nginx_full/nginx-site.conf`.
+When you [`ddev restart`](../basics/commands.md#restart) using `nginx-fpm`, DDEV creates a configuration customized to your project type in `.ddev/nginx_full/nginx-site.conf`.
 You can edit and override the configuration by removing the `#ddev-generated` line and doing whatever you need with it.
-After each change, `ddev start`.
+After each change, `ddev restart`.

 You can also have more than one config file in the `.ddev/nginx_full` directory, they will all get loaded when DDEV starts.
 This can be used for [serving multiple docroots](#multiple-docroots-in-nginx-advanced) and other techniques.